 Coursing hounds owners/handlers must register with Animal Control and contact Kennel Lands for encampment information and/or alternate kenneling requests.
 These dogs will be off leash to run during sanctioned Gulf Wars Coursing.
 Otherwise, they must be on a leash attached to a collar that is physically being held by the owner/handler or in a turn-out pen with an owner/handler 18 years of age or older in attendance.

 Owners must register with their service animal with Animal Control.
 Service animals, in accordance with the Americans with Disabilities Act (ADA), are any breed of dog that has been trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability and must accompany their owner at all times.
-These animals must be on a leash attached to a harness or collar that is physically being held by the owner/handler or harnessed to disability required equipment (wheelchairs) and in turn-out pen/kennel with the owner present; they may not be left unattended at any time.
+These dogs must be on a leash attached to a harness or collar that is physically being held by the owner/handler or harnessed to disability required equipment (wheelchairs) and in turn-out pen/kennel with the owner present; they may not be left unattended at any time.

 Animals used for educational purposes are allowed ONLY if they have received permission from Animal Control and the Autocrats.
 These animals must be on a leash attached to a collar that is physically being held by the owner, attached to a period cart (owner control) or in a turn-out pen with an owner/handler 18 years of age or older in attendance at all times.
 Only wheel turning dogs may be off leash when they perform their educational task.
 All other animals must be kept under owner control.